Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 Drawback, or whenever their deeply-held beliefs or Intimacies are plausibly in threat.

+Whenever a character gains limit, they also must make a roll as though they had encountered their Limit Trigger.

 An Intimacy being plausibly threatened is a loose term ultimately up to the interpretation of the Player, but there are a few guidelines, depending on the type of Intimacy: